ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0013-aws-waf.md

 Our services run on AWS and already implement [AWS WAF](https://aws.amazon.com/waf/) where needed.

+We currently run the following default rules on our PHP applications as well as custom built rules specific for our tech stacks.

+* CommonRulesSet
+* KnownBadInputs
+* PHPRulesSet

+Depending on the technology used on the service, we ensure we have the correct rules in place, for example, SQL injection, XSS and many others specific to language and infrastructure choices.

 ## Technical

 ### Developer Knowledge - How well known is this in our current skill sets